Visput/VPAttributedFormat/README.md

 }
 ```
 ###### Set arguments only once
+Use UILabel / UITextView / UITextField category methods.
-Set keepFormat parameter to NO if you need set arguments only once:
+Set keepFormat parameter to NO if you need set arguments only once.
 ```objective-c
 // Objective C
 NSString *hot = @"Hot";